 - Open and connected

 Engagement and collaboration across peers and industry plays a vital role in meeting these procurement outcomes.

 The Procurex Scotland 2021 hybrid event provides buyers engaged across the Scotland’s prcourement community with an invaluable opportunity to meet with leading suppliers, who are actively delivering a diverse range of innovative products and services that can support both current and future procurement requirements.

 Officially supported by the Procurement Advice and Support Service (PASS), Procurex Scotland also provides a unique platform for buyers to enhance their commercial skills through a range of CPD Certified training sessions, all of which are designed to support the development of procurement skills and capabilities.

 Free to attend for the public sector, Procurex Scotland will bring together over 1500 key decision makers and provides a unique platform for networking, collaboration, education and innovation.

 Scottish Government have placed businesses and their employees at the heart of their outcomes.
-Small and medium-sized enterprises (SMEs) are the backbone of the UK economy, fuelling economic growth and providing more than 15 million jobs.
-For Scotland’s public sector, SMEs play a vital role in helping to deliver efficient, effective and affordable public services.
+The Scottish Government’s recently published annual report on national procurement activity highlighted that 58p in every pound spent with suppliers in Scotland went to an SME showcasing that for Scotland’s public sector, SMEs play a vital role in helping to deliver efficient, effective and affordable public services.